 Celebrity couple JFK Jr. and Carolyn Bessette lived behind the facade of a perfect marriage, but the truth was far more normal.

-Twenty years on from the tragic death of John F Kennedy Junior and his wife Carolyn in a plane crash, a book has been released examining the couple’s tempestuous relationship.
+Twenty-one years on from the tragic death of John F Kennedy Junior and his wife Carolyn in a plane crash, a book has been released examining the couple’s tempestuous relationship.

 J Randy Taraborrelli’s "The Kennedy Heirs" studies the complexities of a marriage that appeared to be from a fairytale to the naked eye.